 Booming market for marketing

-But that job has become increasingly complex as a plethora of new social media platforms became communication powerhouses, connecting with billions of people around the world.
-Now, to effectively communicate, companies need experts on a cacophony of different social media sites.
+But that job has become increasingly complex as a plethora of new social media platforms emerged and became communication powerhouses, connecting with billions of people around the world.
+Now, to effectively communicate, companies need experts on dozens of different social media sites.
 And no two platforms are alike.

 “You have to understand what consumers respond to on each platform,” McCoy says.
 “TikTok tends to be more raw and personal; Instagram more polished; Facebook more staid.
 And then, of course, you have traditional newspapers and magazines.”